Last updated September 19, 2025.

 - We automatically approve applications, critical updates, definition updates, drivers, feature packs, security updates, service packs, third party, tools, update rollups, and normal updates.

-- We do not approve upgrades automatically (e.g., Windows 10 upgrade to Windows 11).
+- We do not approve upgrades automatically (for example, Windows 10 upgrade to Windows 11).

 - When a workstation receives a patch, it usually requires a reboot.
 Reboots are scheduled for 3:00 AM on a day of the week that the client chooses.

-- If the device was not online or was in use during the scheduled reboot, the user will be presented with a prompt asking them to save their work and reboot at their earliest convenience.
+- If we could not reboot the device at the scheduled time, the user will see a prompt asking them to save their work and reboot when they’re ready.

 Patching process for servers